ivogeorg/ce-learning-progression-004-03-Computation/learning-progression-with-la-schema.md

  0001  0010  0011  0100  0101  0110  0111  1000  1001  1010  1011  1100  1101  1110  1111     10000
        ^^^^        ^^^^                    ^^^^                                               ^^^^^
 ```
 The dots in the top row signify carry.
 We started with 4-bit numbers but at the 15-th addition, we either `[<cept>]`_overflow_, or need to add another bit position.
 The overflow is a carry out of the leftmost position (aka `[<cept>]`_most significant bit_).
 Each time we have a binary number with all 1s (not counting any leading 0s), and add 1, we overflow to the next power of the base 2.
-These cases are underlied in the example above.
+These cases are underlined in the example above.

 Here is an example with two random 9-bit numbers:
 ```